 You’ll find a welcoming environment that values individuals of strong character.
 We provide military veterans with easy access to resources that promote financial, academic, and professional success.

-Southwest Virginia Community College supports military veterans and their families with:
+Support for military veterans and their families

 - Hands-on advisers.
 Every problem has a solution at SWCC.
 Our advisers can help you with everything from course selection and career planning to child care and transportation.
 You’ll build personal connections with advisers who know you by name and care about your success.

 - Veterans’ Upward Bound.
-This special program for military veterans provides a comprehensive set of free services, including financial aid, tutoring, mentoring, academic skills development, career planning and more.
+This special program for military veterans provides a comprehensive set of free services, including financial aid, tutoring, mentoring, academic skills development, career planning, and more.

 - Student Veterans Association.
 Our active military student organization keeps a busy schedule of fundraisers, field trips, and recreational outings.
-It’s a great way to connect with role models, collaborators and friends.
+It’s a great way to connect with role models, collaborators, and friends.